-3.74 Survey work found evidence of a badger sett immediately adjacent to the site's south-eastern boundary.
+3.82 Survey work found evidence of a badger sett immediately adjacent to the site's south-eastern boundary.
 Further survey work would be required in relation to badgers to establish an appropriate exclusion zone around the sett to ensure that construction and development did not impact adversely on this protected species.
-Given that layout is not for determination it is, however, possible that a layout could be developed that could guard against harmful impact on the badger sett.
+Given that layout is not for determination at this outline stage it is considered that a layout could be developed that would guard against harmful impact on the badger sett.
 The impact of the proposed development on badgers would therefore not constitute a reason for refusal as appropriate mitigation/protection could be achieved by imposition of a planning condition if the application were to be recommended favourably.